 The WORK2030 program is part of the government program.
 New operating methods are being developed together with workplaces, industries, and experts, and experiments are encouraged.

 Reforming practices and encouraging experimentation can improve Finland’s employment rate, economy, competitiveness, and work life brand.

-The Finnish Ministry of Social Affairs and Health implements the WORK2030 programme in co-operation with the Ministry of Employment and the Economy, labour market organizations and other work life actors.
-The Finnish Institute of Occupational Health is responsible for the operational implementation of the programme.
-The programme is conducted in co-operation with the parliamentary reform of continuous learning.
+The Finnish Ministry of Social Affairs and Health implements the WORK2030 programme in cooperation with the Ministry of Employment and the Economy, labor market organizations, and other work life actors.
+The Finnish Institute of Occupational Health is responsible for the operational implementation of the program.
+The program is conducted in cooperation with the parliamentary reform of continuous learning.

 Foster a work culture based on co-operation and trust.

 Make Finland a leading developer of work life innovations in the digital age.

 Make Finland the world leader in well-being at work by 2030.

 The objective of sector-specific projects is to promote dialogue between labour market parties, develop new practices for workplaces and reform work life, in particular by utilizing the potential of digital technologies.

 Regional development projects are co-ordinated by ELY Centres.
 They are aimed at promoting work life reform within the companies and organizations of the region, strengthening regional competence and co-operation between work life actors as well as creating a development model applicable to other regions.